interval1066/interp/README.md

 I'm a little impressed with myself that within 10 days of comitting this code over 35 people cloned it.
 Must be a need for something like this.

 In my install I'm putting all the meta files (.hlp, .ini, motd) in the user's home directory as dot files.
 I'll try to make this more flexible, but this will involve creating a more involved install procedure and that may mean writing a more comprehensive make file, or a bash script, not sure what and not really worried about it until I get near the end of development.

+Any and all comments would really be appreciated, send to interval1066@gmail.com, and thanks.